wikimedia-gadgets/twinkle/DEVELOPER.md

 ## Reviewing and merging pull requests (WIP)

 Collaborators are encouraged to thoroughly review and [test](./CONTRIBUTING.md#testing-your-code) each pull request, including their own.
 Unless urgent or obvious, it can be helpful to leave PRs open for folks to opine.

 Things to watch out for:

 - Items and processes laid out in [CONTRIBUTING.md](./CONTRIBUTING.md) are followed.
 - Twinkle is meant to run on the latest weekly version of MediaWiki as rolled out every Thursday on the English Wikipedia.
 Backwards compatibility is not guaranteed.
-- The goal is for Twinkle and Morebits to support the same [browsers that MediaWiki supports](https://www.mediawiki.org/wiki/Browser_compatibility).
-In particular, collaborators should avoid [unsupported additions](https://kangax.github.io/compat-table/es6/) from ES6 (aka ES2015); `.includes` and `.find` are among the most likely to show up, although the jQuery `$.find()` is fine.
-Our ESLint configuration includes a [plugin](https://github.com/nkt/eslint-plugin-es5) that should catch most cases.
+- The goal is for Twinkle and Morebits to support the same [browsers for which MediaWiki provides Grade A support](https://www.mediawiki.org/wiki/Browser_compatibility), except IE 11.
+The Twinkle gadget on enwiki is configured so that we can use up to JavaScript version ES6.
+However, due to the MediaWiki minifier, we must not use keywords from ES2016 or later, such as async/await and RegEx /s flag.
+New functions from ES2016 or later, such as Array.includes() should be okay since these will not break the minifier.
 - Certain positional jQuery selectors like `:first`, `:last`, and `:eq` were [deprecated in jQuery version 3.4.0](https://blog.jquery.com/2019/04/10/jquery-3-4-0-released/) and should probably not be reintroduced.
 Instead, use methods like `.first()`, `.last()`, or `.eq()`.

 ## Updating scripts on Wikipedia